-If your Windows computer is not automatically connecting to Wi-Fi, it will prompt you to enter the Wi-Fi Network Password, every time you try to connect to the internet.
+If your Windows computer is not automatically connecting to Wi-Fi, it will prompt you to enter the Wi-Fi Network Password, every time you try to connect to internet.

-While the most common reason for this problem is due to the computer not being setup to automatically join the Wi-Fi network, it can also occur due to network connectivity issues and other reasons.
+While the most common reason for this problem is due to the computer not being setup to automatically join Wi-Fi network, it can also occur due to network connectivity issues and other reasons.

-Windows Not Connecting to Wi-Fi Automatically
+Windows Computer Not Connecting to Wi-Fi Automatically

 You can find below the steps to fix the problem of Windows 11/10 computer not automatically connecting to your home of office Wi-Fi Network.

-1. Run Network Troubleshooter
+2. Run Network Troubleshooter

 Wait for the computer to find and fix problems with Internet connection on your computer.

-2. Forget Wi-Fi Network & Rejoin
+3. Forget Wi-Fi Network & Rejoin

-3. On the next screen, select Your Wi-Fi Network and click on the Forget button.
+2. On the next screen, click on the Forget button, located next to your Wi-Fi Network name.

-3. Stop Computer from Turning OFF Wi-Fi Adapter
+3. Stop Computer From Turning OFF Wi-Fi Adapter

 1. Right-click on the Start button and click on Device Manager.